cbeams/spring-framework-2.5.x/samples/petportal/readme.txt

 container is Apache Pluto -- the JSR-168 reference implementation.
 To deploy the WAR file in jetspeed-2, simply copy it to this directory:
 <jetspeed2-install-dir>/webapps/jetspeed/WEB-INF/deploy
+The 'petportal.psml' file can then be added to this directory:
+<jetspeed2-install-dir>/webapps/jetspeed/WEB-INF/pages